UoMBioinfoSoc/UoMBioinfoSoc.github.io/join.md

 Thanks for your interest in Bioinfo Soc!
 Please let us know a bit about you and we will send you an invitation to our internal mailing list.

+### Just want to get on the mailing list?

+Sign up directly by emailing listserv@listserv.manchester.ac.uk with the command `subscribe BIOINFO-SOC` in the message body.
+You will receive instructions to confirm your subscription.

+> _If you can spare 5 minutes to fill out the form below, we appreciate your help to tailor these events to our members._

 <style type="text/css">

 .form-error-arg {